 Extracts of reishi were shown to have immunomodulatory (2) (3) (4) (5) (12), renoprotective (9), anti-inflammatory (36), and hepatoprotective (37)properties both in vitro and in vivo.

-Clinical studies indicate that Reishi extracts improve lower urinary tract symptoms (LUTS) in men (9) (10) (20), exert mild antidiabetic effects and may improve dyslipidaemia (29).
+Clinical studies indicate its benefits in improving lower urinary tract symptoms (LUTS) in men (10) (20), and in exerting mild antidiabetic effects and improving dyslipidemia (29).

-In vitro and animal studies indicate that reishi has chemopreventive effects (21), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases the sensitivity of ovarian cancer cells to cisplatin (27).
-It was also effective in preventing cisplatin-induced nephrotoxicity (28).
+Reishi has also been studied for its anticancer potential.
+In vitro and animal studies indicate that it has chemopreventive effects (21), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases the sensitivity of ovarian cancer cells to cisplatin (27).
+It may also help prevent cisplatin-induced nephrotoxicity (28).

 In small clinical studies, reishi increased plasma antioxidant capacity (6) (7), and enhanced immune responses in advance-stage cancer patients (8).
-Remission of hepatocellular carcinoma (HCC) has been reported in a few cases (23).
+Remission of hepatocellular carcinoma (HCC) was reported in a few cases in a single study (23).
 However, further research is needed to establish use of reishi as an anticancer agent (30).